dillonireland/BaseProjectApp/README.md

 You're done!
 Your fork now has its own space in GitHub.

+At this point, all further work should be done in branches. _You don't need to fork again!_

 You can now clone it and do all your work with no worry of affecting the original `BaseProjectApp` in any way.
 If the original "upstream" repository gets updated, it is possible to update your fork with those changes.